-We are not restricted under the terms of the indentures governing the Notes from incurring additional debt, securing existing or future debt, recapitalizing our debt, or taking a number of other actions that are not limited by the terms of the indentures governing the Notes that could have the effect of diminishing our ability to make payments on the Notes when due.
-Any failure by us or any of our significant subsidiaries to make any payment at maturity of indebtedness for borrowed money in excess of \$15 million or the acceleration of any such indebtedness in excess of \$15 million would, subject to the terms of the applicable indenture governing the Notes, constitute a default under the indenture.
-If the repayment of the related indebtedness were to be accelerated after any applicable notice or grace periods, we may not have sufficient funds to repay the Notes when required.
+We are not restricted under the terms of the indenture governing the 2014 Notes from incurring additional debt, securing existing or future debt, recapitalizing our debt, or taking a number of other actions that are not limited by the terms of the indenture governing the 2014 Notes that could have the effect of diminishing our ability to make payments on the 2014 Notes when due.
+Any failure by us or any of our significant subsidiaries to make any payment at maturity of indebtedness for borrowed money in excess of \$15.0 million or the acceleration of any such indebtedness in excess of \$15.0 million would, subject to the terms of the indenture governing the 2014 Notes, constitute a default under the indenture.
+If the repayment of the related indebtedness were to be accelerated after any applicable notice or grace periods, we may not have sufficient funds to repay the 2014 Notes when required.

 In August 2018, we entered into the Revolving Credit Facility with Silicon Valley Bank, which matures on August 2, 2020.
 Amounts drawn under the Revolving Credit Facility will be used for working capital and general corporate purposes.
 While we currently have no outstanding debt under the Revolving Credit Facility, we may incur up to \$15.0 million of secured debt pursuant to the Revolving Credit Facility.
-See Note 4 to the Condensed Consolidated Financial Statements included in this Form 10-Q for more information about the Revolving Credit Facility.
+See Note 6 to the Consolidated Financial Statements included in this Form 10-K for more information about the Revolving Credit Facility.

-We may not have the ability to raise the funds necessary to repurchase the Notes upon specified dates or upon a fundamental change, and our future debt may contain limitations on our ability to repurchase the Notes.
+We may not have the ability to raise the funds necessary to repurchase the 2014 Notes upon specified dates or upon a fundamental change, and our future debt may contain limitations on our ability to repurchase the 2014 Notes.

-Holders of the Notes have the right to require us to repurchase all or a portion of their Notes on certain dates or upon the occurrence of a fundamental change at a repurchase price equal to, for the 2014 Notes, 100% of the principal amount of the 2014 Notes to be repurchased or, for 2018 Notes, 100% of the accreted principal amount (i.e., up to 120% of the outstanding principal amount) of the 2018 Notes to be repurchased, plus, in each case, accrued and unpaid interest, if any.
-We may not have enough available cash or be able to obtain financing at the time we are required to make repurchases of Notes surrendered therefor.
+Holders of the 2014 Notes have the right to require us to repurchase all or a portion of their 2014 Notes on certain dates or upon the occurrence of a fundamental change at a repurchase price equal to, for the 2014 Notes, 100% of the principal amount of the 2014 Notes to be repurchased plus accrued and unpaid interest, if any.
+We may not have enough available cash or be able to obtain financing at the time we are required to make repurchases of 2014 Notes surrendered therefor.

-In addition, our ability to repurchase the Notes may be limited by law, regulatory authority, or agreements governing our future indebtedness.
-Our failure to repurchase Notes at a time when the repurchase is required by the applicable indenture would constitute a default under the applicable indenture.
-A default under the applicable indenture or the fundamental change itself could also lead to a default under agreements governing our future indebtedness.
-If the repayment of the related indebtedness were to be accelerated after any applicable notice or grace periods, we may not have sufficient funds to repay the indebtedness and repurchase the Notes when required.
+In addition, our ability to repurchase the 2014 Notes may be limited by law, regulatory authority, or agreements governing our future indebtedness.
+Our failure to repurchase the 2014 Notes at a time when the repurchase is required by the indenture would constitute a default under the indenture.
+A default under the indenture or the fundamental change itself could also lead to a default under agreements governing our future indebtedness.
+If the repayment of the related indebtedness were to be accelerated after any applicable notice or grace periods, we may not have sufficient funds to repay the indebtedness and repurchase the 2014 Notes when required.

-Holders of Notes are not entitled to any rights with respect to our common stock, but they are subject to all changes made with respect to them to the extent our conversion obligation includes shares of our common stock.
+Holders of 2014 Notes are not entitled to any rights with respect to our common stock, but they are subject to all changes made with respect to them to the extent our conversion obligation includes shares of our common stock.